satra/NiPyPe-Paper/nipype_paper.rst

-particular, NiPyPe provides: 1) uniform access to neuroimaging analysis software and usage information; 2) a framework for comparative algorithm development and dissemination; 3) an environment for methodological continuity and paced training of new personnel in laboratories; and 4) computationally efficient execution of neuroimaging analysis.
-In the following section, we demonstrate these solutions.
+particular, NiPyPe provides: 1) uniform access to neuroimaging analysis software and usage information; 2) a framework for comparative algorithm development and dissemination; 3) an environment for methodological continuity and paced training of new personnel in laboratories; 4) computationally efficient execution of neuroimaging analysis; and 5) a mechanism to capture the data processing details in compact scripts and graphs.
+In the following section, we provide examples to demonstrate these solutions.

 --------------